 Mr Martin then moved on to work at national and cross-profession level: he became President of the Hairdressers’ Training Association, President of the Council of Regional Hairdressers’ Federations, Vice President and then since 2002 President of the National Hairdressers’ Federation, FNC.

 He subsequently served as Member of the Council of CNAMS, the National Confederation of Arts and Crafts, one of the founding members of UPA.
 CNAMS appointed Mr Martin to the UPA National Council and later as UPA President until January 2010.
 Mr Martin is Bureau Secretary at the French Economic, Social and Environmental Council.
 He is also Chevalier of the Legion of Honour.

 Vice President of the Crafts and Trade Division of WKÖ

 Chairman, UEAPME Sustainable Development Committee

-From 1997 – 2005 she was Member of the Municipal Council and Chairperson of the Family and Welfare Committee of Altenberg/Linz.
-Since 2003 she is Vice-President of the Economic Chamber of Upper Austria.
-Since 2003 she is also Member of the Economic Parliament of the Economic Chamber of Austria.
-Since 2005 she is Member of the Board and since February 2011 she is Vice-President of the Crafts section of the Economic Chamber of Austria.
-In 2009 she joined the Board and in March 2010 she was elected as President of the “Women’s Entrepreneurs Organisation” of Upper Austria.
+From 1997 to 2005, she was Member of the Municipal Council and Chairperson of the Family and Welfare Committee of Altenberg/Linz.
+Since 2003, she is Vice-President of the Economic Chamber of Upper Austria and is also Member of the Economic Parliament of the Economic Chamber of Austria.
+Since 2005, she is Member of the Board and since February 2011 she is Vice-President of the Crafts section of the Economic Chamber of Austria.
+In 2009, she joined the Board and in March 2010 she was elected as President of the “Women’s Entrepreneurs Organisation” of Upper Austria.

 Ms Rabmer-Koller graduated with a Master of Business Administration from the Johannes Kepler University of Linz.